 The Trinity River Audubon Center sits along the Trinity River, south of downtown Dallas and while it’s still in the city’s limits, it seems a world away.
 The Center offers 5 miles of hiking trails, as well as access to the Trinity Forest and AT&T Hiking Trails.
 Currently the Trinity River Audubon Center trails are open with a reservation, but the center and facilities are closed due to Covid-19.
 Advanced tickets purchase is required.

 The Trinity River Audubon Center opened in 2008 as a 120-acre preserve in the Great Trinity Forest, which encompasses over 6,000 acres and is the largest urban hardwood forest in the United States.

 The Nature Center is a LEED building, using local, recycled and rapidly renewable resources.

-Atop the building on the right is a Living Roof, similar to that at the Botanical Research Institute of Texas.
+Atop the building on the right is a Living Roof, similar to that at the Botanical Research Institute of Texas in Fort Worth.

 Inside the center, there is an informational exhibit hall with many interactive displays about the Trinity River, it’s watershed and the plants and animals that live here.

 Live animals like this Texas Spiny Lizard live in the Exhibit Hall.
+There are several hands-on displays available.
 This display is about the Tallgrass prairie, which once dominated most of North Texas.
-Bison herds and occassional wildfires kept the trees, especially the mesquite, from taking over the land.
+Bison herds and occasional wildfires kept the trees, especially the mesquite, from taking over the land.
 Today, very little of the once endless prairie, which stretched from Canada down through Northern Texas, remains.

 My daughter’s favorite exhibit was The Shape of a River, where visitors could turn on the water and watch as rivers create their path.